Pirate radio in Cork: Kiss 106.5/94.8/87.8/88.7/104.9

 Kiss (previously called NRG 2003-04) started on 106.5 in April 2004 by Pete O'Neill, who also owned NRG and was fronted by Colin Edwards.
 It was on air for over 6 months until it was raided.
 Kiss was very popular among younger audiences.
 One reason for this was the large Max Power Event that was advertised on the station, attracting hundreds of cars and thousands of people.
 However, a car crash near Douglas was attributed to the station, leading to its closure.
 The Evening Echo carried the story on 2 pages, causing concern among other stations.
 As a result, presenters from other stations complained from a ratings perspective, leading to a switch in frequencies.

 This was the main pirate station in Cork and was more known on Kiss 94.8, but they were the subject of much Comreg attention and had been raided three times having broadcasting equipment confiscated.
 The station also featured many local big DJs.
 In 2007 the owner of Kiss launched a second station Play 87.7FM which broadcast house, techno & trance music and remained on air for a year.
 A 2008 relaunch of Kiss 94.8 lasted only 3 weeks with the station being raided once again (13 August 2008 13:00) and all equipment was confiscated while off air.
 Kiss FM was also subject to a raid while DJ’s were performing a switch-over of shows.
 This was at an outdoor broadcast from Funderland where Kiss were subject to three-studios (two on-site and one outdoor).

 Kiss made another return to 88.7 for 2 months but closed due to the fact that they were joining with another station, NRG887.
-They then separated, and the old Kiss members surprisingly made a return once again on 24 June 2012 to the airwaves on 104.9 MHz for a period of time before suddenly disappearing from the airwaves on 1 November 2013 and has not reappeared since.
+They then separated, and the old Kiss members surprisingly made a return once again on 24 June 2012 to the airwaves on 104.9 MHz for a period of time before suddenly disappearing from the airwaves on 1 November 2013 and has not reappeared since.as of July.2026 KissFM is back on 104.9FM Broadcasting.(weekends only) this Radio station is owned and operated by Shaun (DJ Midge) all previous operators have long ceased Pirate radio!